top of page

 6801 Hollywood Blvd.

 Better known by it’s former and more-memorable name, “Hollywood & Highland,” this shopping complex is in the heart of Hollywood, and The Dolby (formerly Kodak) Theatre and Chinese Theatre next door contribute to it being a bustling tourist hotspot.
-It was also designed to have a great view of the Hollywood sign.
+It was also designed to offer a great view of the Hollywood sign.
 A “tower viewer” telescope on the first floor points in the direction of the letters on the hill.
 Open walkways on the levels above provide excellent views.

 3) palm tree lined street